 Similarly, time wasted on locating a specific item in the warehouse can be saved by just one employee going: “Why don’t we just put it over there?”

 Shameless plug #351: This is where Connecteam can help you.
 Communication is fundamental so they say.
 It’s no different for inventory management.
 But since your team is mostly on their feet and away from their desks emails just don’t work.
-So try a free employee app to communicate and run inventory workflows.
+So try an easy to use employee app to communicate and run inventory workflows.

 Idea 4: Create and execute your Inventory Optimization Plan